Creating a new Third-Party Integration

 Introduction

-One of the most fundamental components of Soundcheck are the Fact Collectors.
-Fact Collectors are responsible for collecting data about entities.
+One of the most fundamental components of Soundcheck are its third party Integrations, also known as Fact Collectors.
+Integrations are responsible for collecting data about entities from third parties.
 A single piece of data collected about a single entity is called a Fact in the Soundcheck system.
-Facts can then be referenced in Soundcheck Checks to determine if an entity is adhering to the rules defined by the Check.
+Facts are referenced in Soundcheck Checks to determine if an entity is adhering to the rules defined by the Check.

-Soundcheck comes with a set of built-in Fact Collectors, but adopters will inevitably want to customize their Soundcheck instance by adding new Fact Collectors specific to their organizational needs.
+Soundcheck comes with a set of Integrations out-of-the-box, but adopters will inevitably want to customize their Soundcheck instance by adding new Integrations specific to their organizational needs.

 Pre-requisites